tamilarasan2001/M2-EmbSys-project/Casestudy/README.md

 # COMPONENTS REQUIRED
-* ATmega328 micro controller,
+* ATmega328 micro controller
-* Solar panel,
+* Solar panel
 * Light Dependent resistors
-* Servo Motor.
+* Servo Motor

 # FEATURES
 * can be used to power the traffic lights and streetlights
-*  can be used in home to power the appliances using solar power.
+* can be used in home to power the appliances using solar power
-* These can be used in industries as more energy can be saved by rotating the panel.
+* These can be used in industries as more energy can be saved by rotating the panel
 # Limitations of Sun Tracking Solar Panel Circuit
-* Though this system is more useful it has low efficiency in rainy season.
+* Though this system is more useful it has low efficiency in rainy season
-* they are required to change from time to time.They are expensive.
+* As they are expensive they required to change from time to time